-In order to use any of the three approved waivers, Local Boards must submit an application.
+To use any of the three approved waivers, Local Boards must submit an application.
 Electronic signatures on the applications will be accepted.
-Additionally, in order to comply with the DOL requirements, applications must be completed and approved every year the waiver is in effect.
-To establish consistency and afford Local Boards ample time to meet competing Directive deadlines, the CWDB anticipates very minimal changes to the content of the waiver applications each year.
+Additionally, to comply with the DOL requirements, applications must be completed and approved every year the waiver is in effect.
+To establish consistency and afford Local Boards ample time to meet competing Directive deadlines, the CWDB anticipates minimal changes to the content of the waiver applications each year.

-Applications for PY 23-24 are due by Friday, May 26, 2023, and must be electronically signed by the Local Board Executive Director and submitted electronically to PolicyUnit@cwdb.ca.gov.
+Applications for PY 24-25 are due by Friday, May 31, 2024, and must be electronically signed by the Local Board Executive Director and submitted electronically to PolicyUnit@cwdb.ca.gov.
 Please include "WIOA Waiver Request Application" in the subject line.
-The CWDB will review the applications and notify Local Boards by June 9, 2023, through email of their approval or denial.
+The CWDB will review the applications and notify Local Boards by June 28, 2024, through email of their approval or denial.